Table of Contents

 return valThis example happens to consume both elements of the state, and construct a completely new state, every time we call into it.
 More frequently, we're likely to read or modify only part of a state.
 This function gets the number of random values generated so far.

-it clear why.
-It gives us accessor functions that we can glue
+gives us accessor functions that we can glue together with

 If we want to partially update a state, the code doesn't come out quite so appealingly.